tardate/LittleArduinoProjects/Kinetics/StepperMotors/ULN2003Module/README.md

 * bypass capacitor on the motor power line

-While ULN2003A modules can literally be used for any purpose, they are typically aimed at stepper motor use, as they connect up only 4 of the Darlinton pairs, and include a 5-pin connector commonly used with stepper motor drives.
+While ULN2003A modules can literally be used for any purpose, they are typically aimed at stepper motor use, as they connect up only 4 of the Darlington pairs, and include a 5-pin connector commonly used with stepper motor drives.

 ### The X113647 Driver Board

-There are any number of versionss of the ULN2003A module.
+There are any number of versions of the ULN2003A module.
-I have one identfiied as X113647 and is commonly supplied with the 28BYJ-48 stepper motor.
+I have one identified as X113647 and is commonly supplied with the 28BYJ-48 stepper motor.

-In addition to LEDs and a smotthing capacitor, this module includes a jumper that disconnects the positive motor supply from the connector to the motor - though I can't think of a really good reason why this might be useful.
+In addition to LEDs and a smoothing capacitor, this module includes a jumper that disconnects the positive motor supply from the connector to the motor - though I can't think of a really good reason why this might be useful.